 Oh, and those boxes of tropical disease meds… I threw them out in Bangkok along with 90% of the stuff I was lugging around (see earlier photo).
 I also cut off my Levis—the pant style I’d worn all my life—to shorts.
 Levis are lousy in humid tropical weather.

 I did the deed while staying at a Sikh temple in Kota Bharu on the east coast of Malaya.
 My frayed Levis bothered the headman of the temple to no end.
 He offered to hem these for me, being the gentle generous soul he was.
 As I recall, he even pleaded with me a little to let him.
 Now, I tend to be one of those people when being nagged resist even more, so I doubt I agreed.
 Besides, I may have liked the frayed look.

 By the way, one of the tenets of Sikhism is to share what you have.
 This meant that a traveler would be welcome to stay at any Sikh temple and receive as many bowls of dal with chapati as their stomach could hold.
 Alas, some Western travelers, taking advantage of Sikh generosity and generally acting boorish, eventually ruined this for everyone else.

-Oh, and that jungle I was expecting to find?
+And what about the jungle I expected to find?
 I found it while taking the train back from Kota Bharu.
 To be sure, a train ride through the tropical jungle is the perfect way to have one’s cake and eat it too.
 You can get really up close to the jungle, yet you can remain safe and comfortable in your window side seat.

-(See: The Further One Goes for background on this Times of Yore series of posts.)
+(See: The Further One Goes [Biographical Notes, p.xii ] for background on this Times of Yore series of posts.)